luca-borrione/webnd-project1-blog/README.md

 - I used _Custom Text_ where possible
 - I created a couple of related articles in the blog post
 - I implemented a form to send comments, and a form to subscribe to the newsletter

+As a personal extra I used JQuery, which is provided by Semantic UI, to make the webpage slightly more interactive.

+## Tech Stack:

+- HTML5 semantic tags
+- CSS Flexbox and CSS Grid
+- JQuery
+- Semantic UI
+- Node
+- GIT